 - 12.1.
-An applicant may make a written request to the Dean to delay their commencement date.
-Written applications must include: - a) a justification for the delay - b) a proposed new date of enrolment, and - c) a letter of support from the primary supervisor. - 12.2.
+An applicant may make a written request to the Dean of Graduate Research to delay their commencement date.
+Written applications must include: - a) a justification for the delay - b) a proposed new date of commencement, and - c) a letter of support from the primary supervisor. - 12.2.
 An application to delay the commencement date must be submitted prior to the original commencement date contained within the Letter of Offer. - 12.3.
-The Dean may approve an application to delay the commencement date where that delay can be accommodated by the supervisory team and the academic unit and will not have an adverse impact on the research project. - 12.4.
+The Dean of Graduate Research may approve an application to delay the commencement date where that delay can be accommodated by the supervisory team and the academic unit and will not have an adverse impact on the research project, including any funding and scholarship implications. - 12.4.
 An application to delay the commencement date will not normally be approved for longer than three months.
-In exceptional cases, an application to delay the commencement date may be approved for longer periods up to a maximum of 12 months.
+In exceptional cases, an application to delay the commencement date may be approved for longer periods up to a maximum of 12 months. - 12.5.

-- 12.5.
 A delay of commencement date may be limited by the Conditions of Award for any scholarship included in the Letter of Offer. - 12.6.
-Normally, delays to the commencement date beyond 12 months will not be approved and the applicant will be required to re-apply for admission to the HDR. - a) international applicants may need to provide additional evidence that they meet minimum English language proficiency requirements if the delay to the commencement date means the evidence of English Language Proficiency provided at the time of application no longer meets the requirements listed in Table 1 of Schedule B.
+Normally, delays to the commencement date beyond 12 months will not be approved and the applicant will be required to re-apply for admission to the HDR. - 12.7. international applicants may need to provide additional evidence that they meet minimum English language proficiency requirements if the delay to the commencement date means the evidence of English Language Proficiency provided at the time of application no longer meets the requirements listed in Table 1 of Schedule B.